rossheo/XProject/README.md

 ### Supported Platforms
  - Windows

-### Third party library is used in the project is as follows
+### The following third party libraries are used in the project
  - boost library 1.60
  - cppformat 2.0.0
  - google-protobuf 2.6.1